 International Human Rights Law (LLM) (Course Organiser)

-Megan Bastick 'Military responses to sexual violence in armed conflict'
+Megan Bastick 'Military responses to sexual violence in conflict'

 Sean Molloy 'The Business of Peace: Exploring the relationship between business, socioeconomic rights, and Transitional Justice?'